 The Reviews Editor encourages new reviewers for the Journal.
 Review articles can be up to 1500 words long, but short reviews of less than 700 words are preferred.
 If you would be interested in joining the Reviews team, please contact the Editor: firstname.lastname@example.org

-Our Autumn 2018 issue on 'Doing Philosophy' will be available in early November.
+This issue will be available in early December.

 To purchase a single copy (print or digital) of The Philosopher for £5, click the Paypal button below